-Trusted ingredients
+Principal risk and link to strategy Description and risk development Mitigation 2 4 ↔ Trusted ingredients Loss of customer confidence due to not pursuing best-in-class science or not monitoring and responding to emerging ingredient data and changes in consumer perception of product ingredients could negatively impact our brands and our reputation.
+Our approach and success as a global consumer health company is underpinned by our understanding of the evolving science of ingredients and deep human understanding of consumer needs and preferences.
 Haleon's brands must reflect trusted science and ingredients to consumers.

-Risk owner Chief R&D Officer

-Loss of customer confidence due to not pursuing best-in-class science or not monitoring and responding to emerging ingredient data and changes in consumer perception of product ingredients could negatively impact our brands and our reputation.

-There continues to be pressure and scrutiny from governments, regulators, NGOs and consumers over the safety, efficacy, purity and potential environmental impact of ingredients within healthcare products.
+Oversight forum There continues to be pressure and scrutiny from governments, regulators, NGOs and consumers over the safety, efficacy, purity and potential environmental impact of ingredients within healthcare products.

-Monitoring our ingredient-related risks and taking proactive measures to address emerging ingredient regulations and industry trends remains a key focus.

-Our approach and success as a global consumer health company is underpinned by our understanding of the evolving science of ingredients and deep human understanding of consumer needs and preferences.

 We manage ingredient-related risks through an established Trusted Ingredients Framework, enabling us to collect intelligence from multiple external sources, anticipating and detecting early signals to inform our approach and action plans to tackle ingredient risk.
+ARC Risk owner Chief R&D Officer Risk category Monitoring our ingredient-related risks and taking proactive measures to address emerging ingredient regulations and industry trends remains a key focus.
+This risk remains unchanged from 2023.
 We have extensive controls in place designed to evaluate benefits and risks and identify potential concerns about ingredients.
-Whenever we introduce a new ingredient into our portfolio, we conduct an independent evidencebased review of the ingredient's safety.

-Cross-functional teams across Haleon conduct continuous monitoring of ingredient and materials data to facilitate the early detection of and response to emerging ingredient risks.
+Whenever we introduce a new ingredient into our portfolio, we conduct an independent evidence- based review of the ingredient's safety.
+Operational Cross-functional teams across Haleon conduct continuous monitoring of ingredient and materials data to facilitate the early detection of and response to emerging ingredient risks.
 When new risks are identified, there is an assessment of actions needed to proactively manage and mitigate the risk which could include the assignment of a dedicated specialist taskforce.
 We also actively participate in industry associations to gain insights and to impact the environment we operate in for the benefit of consumers.

-- >> Haleon may incur liabilities or be forced to recall products as a result of real or perceived product quality or other product-related issues, see page 196. - >> More information is available at www.haleon.com/our-impact/environment/sourcing-trusted-ingredients-sustainably
+Haleon may incur liabilities or be forced to recall products as a result of real or perceived product quality or other product-related issues, see page 196.
+More information is available at www.haleon.com/our-impact/environment/sourcing-trusted-ingredients-sustainably